Just One Look (Doris Troy song): Other versions

 Martha Reeves & the Vandellas covered the song later that year on their 1963 album Heat Wave.
 Anne Murray remade "Just One Look" for her 1974 Love Song album.
 The track was produced by Brian Ahern and issued as a single that October.
 Her cover reached No. 11 on Canada's RPM Top Singles chart, No. 12 on Canada's CHUM 30, and spent two weeks on the U.S. Billboard Hot 100, reaching No. 86.
 It also reached No. 50 on Billboards Easy Listening chart.
 The single's B-side, "Son of a Rotten Gambler", reached No. 1 on RPMs Adult Contemporary chart and No. 3 on RPMs Country chart in 1974.
 The Tampa, Florida-based disco band Faith Hope and Charity released a cover, which spent four weeks on the UK Singles Chart, reaching No. 38 on February 7, 1976.

+German opera singer, Klaus Nomi released a version on his second album Simple Man in 1982.